-In addition, the FIA would have the authority to exempt certain population groups (including, but not limited to, senior citizens, children, homebound recipients, or nursing home patients) from providing the automated finger image.
+- -- Confidentiality of the automated finger image records taken pursuant to the Act. - -- A system for administrative appeal of a matter relating to the taking or verification of an individual's automated finger image. - Authority to exempt certain population groups (including, but not limited to, senior citizens, children, homebound recipients, or nursing home patients) from providing the automated finger image.

 The FIA would have to remove a person's finger image from its file if he or she had not received benefits or assistance from the FIA within the previous three years.

-Compacts/Regional Agreements.
-The FIA could negotiate and enter into a compact or regional agreement with another state department, the federal government, an agency of the federal government, or an agency of another state, for the purpose of implementing and administering the proposed finger imaging provisions as long as the compact or reciprocal agreement was not inconsistent with the bill's limitations on use of and access to the finger images.
+The FIA could negotiate and enter into a compact or regional agreement with the Federal government, an agency of the Federal government, or an agency of another state for the purpose of implementing and administering the proposed finger imaging provisions as long as the compact or reciprocal agreement was not inconsistent with the bill's limitations on use of and access to the finger images.

-Security Reviews.
-The FIA would have to conduct semi-annual security reviews to monitor the automated finger imaging system to ensure that all of the following occurred:
+The FIA would have to conduct semi-annual security reviews to monitor the automated finger imaging system.
+The reviews would have to ensure that all of the following occurred:

-• All records maintained as part of the system were accurate and complete.

-• Effective software and hardware designs had been instituted with security features to prevent unauthorized access to records.

-• Access to record information was restricted to authorized personnel.

-• System and operational programs prohibited inquiry, record updates, or destruction of records from a terminal other than automated finger imaging system terminals that were designated to allow these functions.

-• System and operational programs were used to detect and report all unauthorized attempts to penetrate an automated finger imaging system, program, or file.
+- -- All records maintained as part of the system were accurate and complete. - -- Effective software and hardware designs were instituted with security features to prevent unauthorized access to records. - -- Access to record information was restricted to authorized personnel. - -- System and operational programs prohibited inquiry, record updates, or destruction of records from a terminal other than automated finger imaging system terminals that were designated to permit inquiry, record updates, or destroy records. - -- System and operational programs were used to detect and report all unauthorized attempts to penetrate an automated finger imaging system, program, or file.

+Page 1 of 4 sb141/9900

-Annual Report.
-Beginning on December 31st of the first year the system had been fully implemented, the FIA would have to compile and report annually to the Senate and House committees having jurisdiction over FIA matters the following information concerning the operation of the proposed automated finger imaging system:
+Beginning December 31, 2002, the FIA would have to compile and report annually to the Senate and House committees having jurisdiction over FIA matters the following information concerning the operation of the proposed automated finger imaging system:

--- An analysis of the costs and savings of the system including, but not limited to, administrative costs, operation costs, and actual savings due to confirmed fraud and fraud deterrence.

--- The number of individuals who had applied for assistance under more than one name.

--- The number of individuals refusing to provide a finger image and the reasons for the refusal.

--- A detailed summary of the results of the reviews required by the bill.
+- -- An analysis of the costs and savings of the system including, but not limited to, administrative costs, operation costs, and actual savings due to confirmed fraud and fraud deterrence. - -- The number of individuals who had applied for assistance under more than one name. - -- The number of individuals refusing to provide a finger image and the reasons for the refusal. - -- A detailed summary of the results of the reviews required by the bill.